 Focus on community-centered learning, not education

 Education is compliance and conforming, learning happens by doing, by experiencing, trying, failing, and trying again.
-Education requires enrolment, learning requires an emotional commitment, that’s what will get learners through the inevitable hard parts of doing something new or making a transition.
-Seth talks about the important distinction here.
+Education requires enrolment, learning requires an emotional commitment, that's what will get learners through the inevitable hard parts of doing something new or making a serious life transition.
+Seth talks a bit about the important distinction here.